erik/lastcast/README.rst

 Scrobble music playing on Chromecast devices to last.fm and libre.fm.

-By default, lastcast will scrobble music playing on Spotify, Google Play Music, SoundCloud, and Plex, but can be configured to scrobble any media player that supports Chromecast.
+By default, lastcast will scrobble music playing on Spotify, Google Play Music, SoundCloud, Plex, and YouTube Music but can be configured to scrobble any media player that supports Chromecast.

 **A Note for Spotify Users:**